boazbk/tcs/lec_04_code_and_data.md

 Of course to fully specify $EVAL_{s,n,m}$, we need to fix a precise representation scheme  for NAND programs as binary strings.
-We can simply use the ASCII representation, though later we will use a somewhat more convenient representation.
+We can simply use the ASCII representation, though  we will use a  more convenient representation.
 But regardless of the choice of representation, [bounded-univ](){.ref} is an immediate corollary of the fact that _every_ finite function, and so in particular the function $EVAL_{s,n,m}$ above, can be computed by _some_ NAND program.